100 Notable alumni of

 -

-Timothy S. "Ripper" Owens is an American heavy metal singer who currently performs with KK's Priest, Spirits of Fire, the Three Tremors and A New Revenge.
+Timothy S. "Ripper" Owens is an American heavy metal singer who currently performs with KK's Priest, Spirits of Fire, the Three Tremors and "The Tim Ripper Monster Energy Big Band".
 He first gained attention as the lead singer of Judas Priest and then Iced Earth.
 He took the nickname "Ripper" from the Judas Priest song "The Ripper" during his time in the tribute band British Steel.
+Like his predecessor in Judas Priest, Owens has been noted for his powerful and wide ranging operatic vocal style.

 -